 In order to receive IPv4 allocations or assignments during the Exhaustion Phase, the LIR or End User must have used at least 90% of all previous allocations or assignments (including those made during both the Current Phase and the Exhaustion Phase).
 In the case of new LIRs or End Users with no previous allocations or assignments, this requirement does not apply to their first allocation or assignment request.

-AfriNIC resources are for AfriNIC service region and any use outside the region should be soley in support of connectivity back to the AfriNIC region
+AfriNIC resources are for the AfriNIC geographical region.
+For each allocation or assignment made during the Exhaustion Phase, no more than 10% of these resources may be used outside of the AfriNIC region, and any use outside the AfriNIC region shall be solely in support of connectivity back to the AfriNIC region.

 3.9) IPv4 Address Space Reserve